smirarab/pasta/README.md

    * Initial tree:
      If a starting tree is provided using the `-t` option, then that tree is used.
-     If the input sequence file is already aligned and `--aligned` option is provided, then PASTA computes a ML tree on the input alignment and uses that as the starting tree.
+     If the input sequence file is already aligned and `--aligned` option is provided, then PASTA computes an ML tree on the input alignment and uses that as the starting tree.
      If the input sequences are not aligned (or if they are aligned and `--aligned` is not given), PASTA uses the procedure described below for estimating the starting alignment and tree.
 	1. randomly selects a subset of 100 sequences.
 	2. estimates an alignment on the subset using the subset alignment tool (default MAFFT-l-insi).